vondreii/vondreii-site/src/assets/blog-posts/waysToBeMoreOrganised.md

 ### Conclusion

 Being more organised isn't just about getting to places on time.
 It also involves organising your living spaces and other aspects of you like (such as your computer, your cooking and your finances).
 Don't stress about not having all of these down.
 Life is way too complicated for things like this to be easy.
-However with a bit of habit forming and discipline, you should be able to get a few of these under control.
+However with a bit of habit forming and discipline, you might be able to get some of these and hopefully feel a bit more organised.

 <br><br>